meilisearch/documentation/reference/features/known_limitations.md

 # Known limitations

-MeiliSearch has known limitations, some of which may be addressed in future versions.

-Some of these limitations have been made by MeiliSearch developers for relevancy and/or performance, while others are enforced by [LMDB](/reference/under_the_hood/storage.md), the key-value store used by MeiliSearch.
+Currently, MeiliSearch has a number of known limitations.
+Some of these limitations are the result of design trade-offs when balancing relevancy and performance, while others are dictated by [LMDB](/reference/under_the_hood/storage.md), the key-value store we use under the hood.

 ## Design limitations

 ### Number of query words

-The maximum number of words taken into account for each [search query](/reference/features/search_parameters.md#query-q) is 10.
-If a search query includes more than 10 words, all words after the 10th will be ignored.
+The maximum number of terms taken into account for each [search query](/reference/features/search_parameters.md#query-q) is 10. **If a search query includes more than 10 words, all words after the 10th will be ignored.**

-This is because large queries can lead to long response times, and MeiliSearch's goal is always to provide a [fast search-as-you-type experience](/learn/what_is_meilisearch/philosophy.md#front-facing-search).
+Large queries can lead to long response times and MeiliSearch's goal is to provide a [fast search-as-you-type experience](/learn/what_is_meilisearch/philosophy.md#front-facing-search).

 ### Database size

-MeiliSearch uses two databases: the first one for storage and the second one for updates.
-On launch LMDB needs to know the size that it can allocate on disk.
-This space will be reserved on disk for LMDB, thus MeiliSearch.
-This space will also be allocated as virtual memory.
+MeiliSearch uses two databases: one for storage and one for updates.
+On launch, LMDB needs to know the maximum size that it will need to reserve on disk for both of them.

-The maximum database size is by default __100GiB__ for each database.
+The default maximum database size is __100GiB__.
 This size can be modified using the options `--max-mdb-size` & `--max-udb-size` as described in the [configuration guide](/reference/features/configuration.md#max-mdb-size).

 ### Number of indexes

 You can create __up to 200 indexes__ in MeiliSearch.
-This limit has been hard set for performance reasons.
+This limit has been hard-coded for performance reasons.

 ### Maximum words per attribute